 About Me

-Uranus and Neptune are collectively called the ice giants because their atmospheres contain clouds of ice, instead of liquid.
-Methane ice clouds are what give Uranus and Neptune their characteristic blue colors.
+Uranus and Neptune are collectively called the ice giants because their atmospheres contain clouds of ice instead of liquid.
+Methane ice clouds are what give Uranus and Neptune their characteristic blue colors, though there is recent research suggesting that the colors of these planets may be different from what we think.
 At 20 and 30 times farther from the Sun than Earth, Uranus and Neptune, respectively, receive 0.25% and 0.1% of the sunlight that hits Earth.
 It's unsurprising that their atmospheres are so cold.

-What is surprising, is the finding from the Voyager 2 spacecraft in 1986 that Uranus' upper atmosphere is incredibly hot.
-The maximum temperature detected was 800 K (527 °C, 980 °F), making Uranus' upper atmosphere among the hottest of all the planets.
-Neptune was found to be slightly cooler but still much warmer than expected.
+What is surprising, is the finding from the Voyager 2 spacecraft when it flew past Uranus in 1986 that Uranus' upper atmosphere is incredibly hot.
+The maximum temperature detected was 800 K (530 °C, 980 °F), making Uranus' upper atmosphere among the hottest of all the planets.
+Neptune's atmosphere was found to be slightly cooler but still much warmer than expected.
 Further complicating these results are inconsistencies in the Voyager observations that challenge their veracity.
-Without missions to Uranus or Neptune for decades to come, it remains extremely challenging to even identify the tempertaure of these planets, let alone uncover how they are heating so strongly.
-This problem is so enigmatic that some astronomers call it the "energy crisis."
+Without missions to Uranus or Neptune for decades to come, it remains extremely challenging to even identify the tempertaure of these planets, let alone uncover how they are heated so strongly.
+This problem is so enigmatic that some astronomers call it the "giant planet energy crisis."

 In my research, I aim to better understand the upper atmosphere temperature structures of Uranus and Neptune and work toward an understanding of the energy crisis.
 To do this, I use a technique called stellar occultations.